SnapPetal/BibleVerse/README.md

-# Welcome to your CDK Java project!
+# Welcome to your Bible verse Java project!

-This is a blank project for Java development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.